jeanvq/Java_Assignment_3/README.md

-# ⚽ Penalty Shootout: Legends Edition
+# ⚽ UEFA Penalty: Legends Edition

 A simple Java console-based penalty shootout game where you face off against the computer in a best-of-5 penalty challenge.
 Choose your favorite team, take shots, make saves, and see who wins the match!